-Who would have thunk it, but washing machines do actually need to be washed.
+Who would have thought, but washing machines do actually need to be washed.
 Washing machines can experience build-up, so running a hot cycle with white vinegar can help make sure that your washer functions at its best for years to come.

-Now inhale aaaaand exhale.
+Now inhale and exhale.
 If you feel like this list is already getting away from you, start a checklist or a chart that will help you keep up with it.
 A lot of these items can be incorporated into whatever cleaning schedule or rotation you already have.
 It's simply remembering to now that you know.
 I don't know about you, but I am off to clean my Camden apartment, starting with that ceiling fan trick.
 Which cleaning task just made it to the top of your to-do list?

-Cities Atlanta Metro Austin Metro Charlotte Metro Corpus Christi Metro DC Maryland Metro DC Metro DC Virginia Metro Dallas/Fort Worth Metro Denver Metro Houston Metro Inland Empire Metro LA/Orange County Metro Orlando Metro Phoenix Metro Raleigh Metro San Diego Metro Southeast Florida Metro Tampa Metro Tags apartment cleaning how often should i clean how often do i clean sheets how often do i clean pillows how often do i clean my dishwasher how often do i clean floors
+Cities Atlanta Metro Austin Metro Charlotte Metro DC Maryland Metro DC Metro DC Virginia Metro Dallas/Fort Worth Metro Denver Metro Houston Metro Inland Empire Metro LA/Orange County Metro Orlando Metro Phoenix Metro Raleigh Metro San Diego Metro Southeast Florida Metro Tampa Metro Tags apartment cleaning how often should i clean how often do i clean sheets how often do i clean pillows how often do i clean my dishwasher how often do i clean floors